 Around the mid-seventeenth century, masonry works were carried out at the church’s external facades and within the presbytery, making its two-bay vault.
 In 1661, perhaps during subsequent renovation works, characteristic circular niches were made on the chapels.
 In the following years of the 17th and 18th centuries, the church’s interior was gradually transformed, probably devastated during the Swedish wars.
 Thorough renovation works were carried out in the years 1896-1898.
 At that time, window openings were enlarged, stained glass windows were added, the floor was replaced, a porch was added, the vaults of all three aisles and the chapel of St. Anna and the northern, chapel, which were also raised and rebuilt.
 Renovations also continued at the beginning of the 20th century, especially after a severe storm from 1903 and in 1919-1920.
 The Second World War practically did not violate the temple, despite the bombings, the damages were not big.

 The lower part of the church facades (except for the tower) were surrounded by a high brick plinth, while the upper part was made of a wide strip of plaster and a moulded cornice.
-The raw nave was decorated with chapel gables and the aforementioned high, stepped eastern gable, fragmented by vertical, not moulded lesenes, between which are pointed blendes and windows closed with segmental arches.
+The crude nave was decorated with chapel gables and the high, stepped eastern gable, fragmented by vertical, not moulded lesenes, between which are pointed blendes and windows closed with segmental arches.
 This strongly emphasized vertical division of the gable was balanced by horizontal strips of plaster running across the entire plane.
 The 16th-century gable of the Holy Cross Chapel was crowned with battlements and divided into ogival fields by convex, moulded pilaster strips.
 The division of the level was emphasized by a strongly wavy, moulded cornice running across the gable.

 Originally in the Middle Ages, all three aisles of the nave were covered with flat, wooden ceilings, supported by massive octagonal pillars.
 The central nave and the chancel were separated by a chancel arch, provided with two buttresses from the side of the nave.
 These buttresses, as well as inter-nave pillars, stood on the stone relics of the first Puck church from the 13th century.
 The two-bay chapel of the Blessed Virgin Mary located in a low room, on the south side of the church tower, was raised and crowned with a stellar vault at the end of the 16th century, based on carved corbels depicting human heads and animals.
 Similarly, the chapel of Holy Cross was vaulted with a stellar vault.
 An atypical, narrow room was created between the northern aisle and the sacristy, cross-vaulted and barrel-vaulted on stepped corbels.

 Domańska H., Puck, Warszawa 1985.